Prof1611/ParlourCaretaker/README.md

   All moderation and administrative actions (ban, kick, timeout, etc.) are automatically logged in a dedicated log channel.
 This helps maintain a clear record of actions for accountability and transparency.

 - **Internal Audit Log:**
-  Every command action (excluding roulette commands) is recorded in an internal audit log file (`audit.log`).
+  Every command action is recorded in an internal audit log file (`audit.log`).
 Audit entries include:
   - Actor’s name and user ID (the moderator or user who invoked the command)
   - Target details (e.g. target member’s name and ID)
   - Guild and channel names and IDs